alandolt/imaging-server-kit/docs/sections/getting_started.md

 ## Usage from Python

-It is also possible to connect to an algorithm server and run computation from Python directly:
+It is also possible to connect to an algorithm server and run computations from Python directly:

 ```python
 from imaging_server_kit import Client